Was this article helpful?

 npm run revert 1587270350288.bulkPublishEntries.success

 When you use this script to publish the entries in bulk, there might be a few entries that could not be published due to some reason.
-The record of such entries is stored in the logs directory with a unique name or identifier ending with .error.
+The logs directory holds the record of such entries with a unique name or identifier ending with .error.

 You can retry publishing such entries using the same script with the retryFailed flag along with {logFilename} as shown below: